Banana Pepper vs Hungarian Wax: Mild Ring or Hot Pod?

 Pickling favors both peppers for different reasons.
 Banana pepper rings give acid, crunch, and a mild yellow snap, which is why they work on hoagies, pizza, antipasto plates, and salads.

 Hungarian wax has thicker waxy walls, so the rings can stay firmer in brine.
-The tradeoff is heat range; one batch can taste mild, while another can feel closer to jalapeno territory.
+The tradeoff is heat range.
+One batch can taste mild, while another can feel closer to jalapeno territory.

 Stuffing changes the answer.
 Banana peppers are thin and better as small snack peppers.
 Hungarian wax pods are better for cheese, herbs, rice, meat fillings, and baked dishes because the walls hold shape.